NZ eye last-day survival for series win

 "There's definitely enough in the pitch for us to take the wickets.
 We've seen that if you put the ball in the right places."

-Bairstow reckons New Zealand's top-order collapse in the first innings (36-5) will be on their mind in fresh morning conditions on Tuesday.
+Bairstow reckoned New Zealand's top-order collapse in the first innings (5-36) would be on their mind in fresh morning conditions on Tuesday.

 An out-of-form Raval was beaten numerous times but showed grit to stick around, particularly after being struck in the ribs by a rising ball from Broad.